AntonioModer/adonaac.github.io/source/documentation/text/index.markdown

 {% title Description %}

-The {% text mg.Text %} class handles the creation of text objects.
+The {% text fg.Text %} class handles the creation of text objects.
 It uses markdown-like markup so you can change how each character or group of character behaves.
 You can also define functions that will act on each character's properties, giving you freedom to do pretty much whatever you